 Is there risk to crowdfunded real estate?

-So I won’t pitch the idea that real estate crowdfunding is less risky than owning a property yourself.
+So I won’t pitch the idea that real estate crowdfunding is not risky compared than owning a property yourself.
 Actually, the concept that funds or crowdfunded real estate is less risky is a dubious conclusion for those thinking it through.

 Is crowdfunded real estate a good investment?
 100% yes.
 I love it.